sdbs-uni-p/minihive-docker/README.md

 minihive@291614e93438:~$ exit
 ```

 You can stop the container and start it again.
-You file ``my-file.txt'' should be there.
+Your file ``my-file.txt'' should be there.

 ```console
 foo@bar:~/minihive-docker$ docker stop minihive